ios-public-workshops/NewsFetcherWorkshops/Workshop3/Workshop3-Beautiful.md

     }
     ```

 1. Let's try again.
 Launch the app again and slowly scroll up and down.
 Now we see the placeholder when an image is being downloaded.
 What happens if we scroll quickly again?
-There are _still_ flickering images! :_(
+There are _still_ flickering images! :sob:

     ![Animation showing a user scrolling quickly up and down.
 Placeholder image appears, then wrong image, then correct image](images/simulator_scrolling_without_cancelling_download.gif)